-Possibly no victim was more lamented by the villagers of Wallsend than their eminent and talented schoolteacher Thomas Hault, listed as Thomas Holt in the newspaper account from the Newcastle University Library.
-Holt was the mine wasteman, singled out along with Michael Moon and William Bell, the two mine overseers.
+Possibly no victim was more lamented by the villagers of Wallsend than their eminent and talented schoolteacher Thomas Hoult, listed as Thomas Holt in the newspaper account from the Newcastle University Library.
+Hoult was the mine wasteman, singled out along with Michael Moon and William Bell, the two mine overseers.
 A wasteman being a person employed to examine the state of the mine workings and to check that it is properly ventilated.
-In his spare time Holt had “acquired a wonderful proficiency in Algebra, Fluxations and the higher branches of the Mathematics, accompanied with a competent share of general knowledge…” Holt was also the Clerk of several Benefit Societies and his loss was even more keenly felt as he left a widow and a large family who were wholly unprovided for and it would seem that they would have to rely on charity to alleviate their sufferings.
+In his spare time Hoult had “acquired a wonderful proficiency in Algebra, Fluxations and the higher branches of the Mathematics, accompanied with a competent share of general knowledge…” Hoult was also the Clerk of several Benefit Societies and his loss was even more keenly felt as he left a widow and a large family who were wholly unprovided for and it would seem that they would have to rely on charity to alleviate their sufferings.

 William Russell, the colliery owner undertook to look after the reported 26 widows and 90 fatherless children for as long as necessary and he presented each family with a guinea to tide them over, plus the promise of two shillings a week to each affected widow and child.
 The colliery also paid the funeral and burial expenses for the miners.
 It was also a sad fact that some of the widows were expecting babies and their loss is unimaginable.

-This was the fate that befell my own Robson family when Ann Davison nee Hutton, to add to the heart-breaking loss of her husband Thomas and two brothers, William and John Hutton and her three fatherless children William, Jane and Frances, she found she was also pregnant with her fourth child, a daughter, who would never know her father.
+This was the fate that befell my own Robson family when Ann Davison nee Hutton, to add to the heart-breaking loss of her husband Thomas and two brothers, William and John Hutton and caring for her three fatherless children William, Jane and Frances, she found she was also pregnant with her fourth child, a daughter, who would never know her father.
 It was poignant that Ann Davison named this child Thomasina Davison after her dead husband.
-After her re-marriage to Matthew Robson, Ann named another son John Hutton Robson after her dead brother.
+After her re-marriage to Matthew Robson, Ann named another son John Hutton Robson in honour of her dead brother.

 Church pit, Wallsend, Newcastle Upon Tyne, circa 1830, Newcastle Library, image courtesy of Flickr